 Secret caves and a heart-shaped island

-Located in western Hokkaido near Otaru , Cape Shakotan juts into the Sea of Japan.
+Located in western Hokkaido near Otaru , the Shakotan Peninsula juts into the Sea of Japan.
 You can dive and snorkel in the clear blue waters, explore in a sea kayak, and meet dolphins, whales and other sea life during guided tours.
 The large mountain resort areas on the peninsula offer a variety of outdoor sports possibilities, too, and when you're all done, you can relax in local hot springs.

 - Seeing the heart-shaped island, Takarajima

 - Observing the ocean floor and sea life from the Bikuni sightseeing boat

 - Tasting some of the town's best seafood, particularly the sea urchin

 You can drive or take a bus to the area from Sapporo Station.